 The following section presents recommended pedestrian network improvements.
 Recommendations were identified through community input, City staff, and the previously adopted Pedestrian Master Plan.
 Proposed improvements, shown in Figure 14: Pedestrian Network Recommendations, are intended to make walking trips more comfortable, enjoyable, and safer for pedestrians of all ages and abilities and all trip purposes.
 These recommendations are broken into pedestrian walkway improvements (e.g., sidewalks and walkways) and spot improvements (e.g., at intersections).
+All recommendations are subject to additional study, funding availability, and consistency with updates to the City's General Plan.

 Pedestrian Walkway Recommendations (Table 6) are located on street segments and include two types of recommendations.
 The first recommendation called Dedicated Walkways identifies locations for the City to fill in gaps with new walkways.
 Walkways could be concrete sidewalks, paved street shoulders with an asphalt berm, or crushed gravel walking paths.
+The City will coordinate with adjacent landowners prior to design and construction.
 The other recommendation type is Enhancement & Major Maintenance.
 This recommendation expands or rebuilds existing walkways to make them more comfortable for people who walk.